carvel-dev/carvel/site/content/ytt/docs/develop/how-to-modularize.md

 YAML modules have the `.lib.yml` extension.

-These two files are imported identically, and the main difference is that Starlark modules contain only starlark, and YAML modules are YAML structures with Starlark code contained in `#@` annotations, just like the code we have seen thus far.
+These two files are imported identically.
+The main difference is that Starlark modules contain only Starlark code, and YAML modules are YAML structures with Starlark code contained in `#@` annotations, just like the code we have seen thus far.

 ### Starlark module
 Following the last solution, move the `name()` function to a separate Starlark file.